Granby Community Mental Health Group – Mary Seacole House

 Support can be delivered on a one to one basis or within group work.
 Within the group sessions we offer activity based learning and development as well as leisure and relaxation sessions.

-The BME Family Service is a support service that provides emotional and practical assistance to local BME families who are experiencing mental health problems.
+The BAMER Family Service is a support service that provides emotional and practical assistance to local BAMER families who are experiencing mental health problems.
 The service provides a complementary mix of emotional and practical support.

 The Advocacy Service endeavours to address the needs of our culturally diverse communities within the Liverpool area, along with providing community based services which supports and encourages people from BAMER (Black, Asian, Minority, Ethnic and Refugees) communities to challenge inappropriate practices and treatment within the mental health system.